-Between January 15 and January 22 of each year, employees who qualify for more than two (2) weeks of vacation per year may submit a written request to the Village to accept cash for their remaining unused vacation time, provided that at least two (2) weeks of vacation have been utilized by the employee during the twelve (12) months of the prior calendar year.
+By January 22 of each year, employees who have accrued more than two (2) weeks of vacation may submit a written request to the Village to accept payment for up to 40 hours of unused vacation time, provided that at least two (2) weeks of vacation have been utilized by the employee during the twelve (12) months of the prior calendar year.
+The payment, if any, shall be paid on a separate check/direct deposit on the first full pay period in February of each year.